 the qualifications of the Police Officer to use the Laser Speed device, an LTI2020

 the certification and usage record of the device itself

 written evidence showing how the device was used when our client was passing the speed trap.

 The initial prosecution response was that we were engaged in a €œfishing expedition€, and therefore they did not have to disclose this information.
 The legal rules relating to freedom of information, however, have never supported this attitude, and we began to put pressure on the Prosecution to provide us with what we required.

 When the Police Officer dealing with the case finally received our requests, the prosecution simply dropped the charge.
 This response gives some idea about Police attitudes towards what a speeding solicitor from our firm regards to be the basic evidence in a prosecution.
 When put to proof, many of these prosecutions fall apart.

 The Law in Reality

-A client may come to a lawyer, stressed, and say ‘I’ve got caught speeding‘.
-But it’s the job of the specialist speeding solicitor to bring some analysis to the situation to see if the client is as ‘caught‘ as he thinks.
+A client may come to a speeding solicitor , stressed, and say ‘I've got caught speeding'.
+But it's the job of the specialist speeding solicitor to bring some analysis to the situation to see if the client is as ‘caught' as he thinks.

 Issues such as type approval of Home Office speed detection devices may seem to offer €œopen shut€ defences to these allegations, and often do, but the fact that magistrates are often not used to dealing with legal rather than factual points to the same extent as Judges in the Crown Court can mean that defences on a legal or technical basis can be viewed with scepticism in the Magistrates Court.